Email & Password

 Although some of the natural remedies can slightly ease dryness, there are many commonly used and doctor-recommended treatments with proven effectiveness.

-For patients going through the menopause, a GP may recommend vaginal oestrogen which is available in pills (pessaries), vaginal creams and vaginal rings.
+For patients going through menopause, a GP may recommend vaginal oestrogen which is available in pills (pessaries), vaginal creams and vaginal rings.
 This increases oestrogen levels.

 It can take a few weeks before the medication takes effect, so you might benefit from using water-based lubricants at the beginning.